How Long Do I Have to Wear Retainers After Invisalign?

-Unfortunately, there’s no way around it.
-Retainers “retain” your teeth in their new position.
+You see, retainers “retain” your teeth in their new position.
 If you don’t wear them, they’ll slowly move back and out of alignment.
-When you align your teeth with clear braces, you are changing the direction of the elastic fibers within your gums that position your teeth, just like weightlifting rebuilds and reshapes your muscle fibers.
-Retainers ensure those fibers won’t forget everything they learned over the past 6-12 months and revert to their old ways.
+This treatment means you are changing the direction of elastic fibers within your gums, just like weightlifting reshapes your muscle fibers.
+Retainers ensure those fibers won’t forget everything they learned over the past 6-12 months.

 In fact, according to a review of several blog posts related to retention, studies done at the University of Washington on the stability of orthodontic treatment found “unacceptable relapse in about 70% of patients who wore their retainers for only one to two years” after completing their treatment.
 When the same studies were replicated with patients who wore retainers for life, the degree of unacceptable relapse dropped below 10%.